abhishek7251/app/README.md

 * built-in widgets for general use-cases

 The goal of App.js is to provide a robust starting point for mobile webapps, handling general scenarios, and maintaining compatiblity with other common JavaScript libraries.
+This app is compatible with android only.
+Hope you like it!

 ##[Check out the documentation here](http://code.kik.com/app/)